xzeroent/xzero-js/README.md

 ﻿# Xzero JS - A 3D Javascript Library with HTML Syntax

 Xzero JS is a modern JavaScript library (ES6 module) for displaying 3D models, scenes and 360° panoramas on the web.
 Just use the `<xzero-js>` element to get started.
-Our full documentation can be found [HERE](https://xzerojs.org).

 ```html
 <xzero-js src="model.gltf" loading="lazy"></xzero-js>